Create and Manage Compute Pools

 Validate

-Confirm that the Compute Pool appears with status Provisioning.
+- Confirm that the Compute Pool appears with the status Provisioning.

-Confirm that the status changes to Running.
+- Confirm that the status changes to Running.
+For Infrastructure Profile Bundles, Running means the Kubernetes cluster is provisioned and available.
+For Fullstack Profile Bundles, Running also reflects the health of any workloads that define health policies.
 Provisioning typically takes 10-15 minutes depending on cluster size and edge host availability.
 If the status remains Provisioning beyond this time, select the Compute Pool and review its events for errors.

 If you encounter issues during provisioning, refer to Troubleshooting Compute Pools.
 Troubleshooting steps use kubectl commands that require access to the hub cluster.